fuzzylogicxx/fuzzylogic/posts/dos-and-dont’s-of-changing-visual-order-with-css.md

 When considering using Flexbox or CSS Grid to change the visual order of elements, remember that “with great power comes great responsibility”.
 ---

-Flexbox and CSS Grid have given us new powers to shuffle the visual order of elements on a web page such that it is different to their order in the source code.
+Flexbox and CSS Grid have given us new powers to shuffle the visual order of elements on a web page such that it is different to the element order in the source code.

 However many smart developers have rightly pointed out that although this is really convenient and can help in conquering gnarly design and responsive challenges, it’s often not a good idea.
 Rachel Andrew in particular has regularly offered the following advice: